Cuda-Chen/cuda-chen.github.io/_posts/2020-06-15-implement-srcnn-in-pure-cpp.md

     end
 ```
 For more information about weight format layout, you can visit [this post](https://oneapi-src.github.io/oneDNN/understanding_memory_formats.html)
-on Intel-MKLDNN.
+of Intel-MKLDNN.

 In my implementation, I apply NCHW format because most of the neural network framework
 adopt this type of format.

+## Code
+> Just the old saying goes, show me the code!

+Yup, the code is [here](https://github.com/Cuda-Chen/SRCNN-cpp), and you can take a look
+in `src/srcnn.cpp`.
+Yet I write it as a monster class (there are 1000+ lines in `src/srcnn.cpp`).
+Therefore, I think I should create seperate files to store each component in the future.

 ## Result
-> Just the old saying goes, show me the result!

 The results of my SRCNN implementation are shown in this table:

 | naive | im2col |
 |-------|--------|
 ![](/assets/images/2020/06/15/srcnn_result_naive.bmp) | ![](/assets/images/2020/06/15/srcnn_result_im2col.bmp)

 Of course, we need some comparison to realize my implementation is right or not!

 So here are the results of a format member of my lab my freshman year of master:

 | former member | my freshman year |
 |---------------|------------------|
 ![](/assets/images/2020/06/15/srcnn_result_former.bmp) | ![](/assets/images/2020/06/15/srcnn_result_freshman.bmp)

+You can see both implementation yields correct result compared to that implemented in
+my freshman year of master (both output size and image quality).
-Hmm, seems the quality of my three implementations is not as good as the former
+Nevertheless, it seems the quality of my three implementations is not as good as the former
 member one.

 ## Benckmark